-- Each independent expenditure of \$1,000 or more on behalf of a candidate or ballot measure triggers the filing of each independent expenditure of \$1,000 or more triggers the filing of campaign reports: Form 462, Form 465, Form 461 and Form 496.
-Filing deadlines and requirements are reviewed in this manual. - Filing locations for Form 465 and Form 496 are sometimes different than where the independent expenditure committee files the Form 461.
+- Each independent expenditure of \$1,000 or more on behalf of a candidate or ballot measure triggers the filing of campaign reports: Form 462, Form 465, Form 461 and Form 496.
+Filing deadlines and requirements are reviewed in this manual. - Filing locations for Form 465 and Form 496 are sometimes different from where the independent expenditure committee files the Form 461.